 Thanks for hanging with me on my explanations and my three analogies.

 Wait… here’s how.
-I want to give you a little bit of information and probably a better understanding or even a little bit different perspective of how I look at the human body and how THAT helps us make better clinical decisions in our office.
-Having a little bit different idea will most likely allow you to better diagnose yourself thereby helping you come up with better Solutions.
+I want to give you a little bit of information on how a better understanding and different perspective helps us make better clinical decisions.
+Having a little bit different idea will most likely allow you to better diagnose yourself thereby helping you come up with better solutions.

 The idea and title of this article is “Different Reactions.”

-When the brain isn’t getting the right information it immediately self protects in order to try to keep your body from sustaining more injury.
+When the brain isn’t getting the right information it immediately self protects to try to keep your body from sustaining more injury.

 In fact, when I see somebody for a shoulder issue in my clinic they will tell me they either don’t remember when the initial pain started or what happened to cause it but the issue has just continued to be achy and tight for weeks.